tuftsceeo/EV3Thoughts/README.md

 *ARSensorInterface*: Unity project containing AR app. textEdit.cs, found under Assets, contains the sensor data retrieval code and more information about how to modify it for REST APIs or MQTT.

-*pythonScripts*: folder containing python scripts to run on EV3 (using EV3DEV)
+*pythonScripts*: folder containing python scripts to run with EV3DEV
   * *Commands.py*: contains functions for movement, sensor data retrieval, and sensor data upload
   * *Script.py*: editable file to run EV3 while uploading data (**Call this file in terminal**)
   * *EV3ARInfo.txt*: documentation for functions in Commands.py